xpostudio4/edx-documentation/en_us/shared/set_up_course/course_prerequisites.rst

 You can require that your students pass a particular edX course before they enroll in your course.
-Students see information about course prerequisites on the course About page.
+Students see information about course prerequisites on the course **About** page.

 .. image:: ../../../shared/building_and_running_chapters/Images/PrereqAboutPage.png
   :width: 500
   :alt: A course About page with prerequisite course information circled.

-If students have not completed the prerequisite course, they can enroll in your course and then see your course on the Student Dashboard.
-However, unlike with other courses, the Student Dashboard does not provide a link to the courseware.
+If students have not completed the prerequisite course, they can enroll in your course and then see your course on their learner dashboards.
+However, unlike with other courses, the dashboard does not provide a link to the courseware.
-The Student Dashboard includes a link to the About page for the prerequisite course.
-Students can enroll in the prerequisite course from the About page.
+The dashboard includes a link to the **About** page for the prerequisite course.
+Students can enroll in the prerequisite course from the **About** page.

 .. image:: ../../../shared/building_and_running_chapters/Images/Prereq_StudentDashboard.png
   :width: 500